2017 AFC Cup knockout stage: Inter-zone play-off semi-finals

 Istiklol won 5–1 on aggregate.

-Bengaluru FC won 3–0 on aggregate.
+Bengaluru won 3–0 on aggregate.

 Inter-zone play-off final

 In the Inter-zone play-off final, the two winners of the Inter-zone play-off semi-finals played each other, with the order of legs determined by the Inter-zone play-off semi-final draw.
 The winner of the Inter-zone play-off final advanced to the final.